Agriculture & Food Security

 Connected with the right resources and training, rural farmers and agribusinesses can improve production and gain greater access to economic opportunities.
 We mobilize the skills of specialized volunteers from the United States to meet local needs in Latin America and the Caribbean.

-In Haiti, we are working with GAIN to address the continuing problem of malnutrition in the country by establishing a National Fortification Alliance, collaborating with key stakeholders already working in this area and identifying and mitigating key challenges through innovative and sustainable approaches to ensure impact.
+In Haiti, we are working in partnership with the Global Alliance for Improved Nutrition (GAIN) to address the continuing problem of malnutrition by establishing a National Fortification Alliance, collaborating with key stakeholders already working in this area, and identifying and mitigating key challenges through innovative and sustainable approaches to ensure impact.